ericcapo/marky-coco/README.md

 * bowtie2.log with metrics about the read mapping.

 ## RECOVER HGC FROM GENOMES (ISOLATED, SAGS AND MAGS)
-<b><span style="color:red;">NEW SINCE 30 JUNE 2023n</span></b>

-To detect the presence of hgc genes in your genomes, you only need the script detect_hgc_from_fna.sh, the db folder of marky-coco and a folder with all your genomes in fna format.
+<b>"NEW SINCE 30 JUNE 2023</b>To detect the presence of hgc genes in your genomes, you only need the script detect_hgc_from_fna.sh, the db folder of marky-coco and a folder with all your genomes in fna format.
 ```
 bash detect_hgc_from_fna.sh folder
 ```